maduwanthasl/Scara-Robot/README.md

     <em>Figure 4: 3D printed parts </em>
 </p>

-The joints of the SCARA robot are critical for achieving precise and smooth motion.
-Below is a detailed breakdown of the joint-building process.

-#### **3.2.1 3D Printed Parts**
-The main part of building this robot involved printing the 3D-printed components.
-Printing all the parts required over 100 hours using white PLA+ material.
-These parts included gears, mounting plates, and structural supports.

 #### **3.2.2 Linear Motion System**
 After printing the parts, I used 8mm diameter linear motion rods to construct the gear mechanism in the joints.
 To enhance torque, I incorporated 3D-printed gears into all joints.
 Most of the gear ratios were designed as 16:1, with some using a 4:1 ratio.
 These gears provided precise motion and controllable movements.